-No additional studies since the last update have assessed the acceptability of the GBS test to pregnant women in the UK.
+No additional studies published since the last update assessing the acceptability of the GBS test to pregnant women in the UK were identified in the update search.
 One study from the Republic of Ireland suggested that women would generally prefer health professionals to take their swabs, rather than take them themselves.
 The US has implemented universal GBS screening and one study suggested a high level of uptake of screening (85% of pregnant women) between 2003 and 2004.